w3c/mediacapture-image/ptz-explainer.md

 ## Integration with the Permissions API

-Having a separate PTZ permission allows the UA to differentiate between normal camera permissions and PTZ camera permissions as PTZ needs to be explicitly requested as an extension to the camera permission.
+Having a separate PTZ permission allows the UA to differentiate between regular camera permissions and PTZ camera permissions as PTZ needs to be explicitly requested as an extension to the camera permission.